Security-Onion-Solutions/securityonion-docs/removing-a-sensor.rst

    sudo salt-key -d sensor_key_name

-Remove storage node reference from Master server Elasticsearch _cluster/settings
+Remove search node reference from Master server Elasticsearch _cluster/settings
 ------------------------------------------------------------------------------------

 From Kibana, navigate to ``Dev Tools`` and paste the following text into the window (modifying ``nodename`` to match the name of your node):

 ::